What is SJIA?

 What is ILARIS?

 ILARIS® is a prescription medication that is FDA approved to treat Still's disease, including SJIA in patients 2 years and older.
 ILARIS works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine responsible for inflammation.
-ILARIS is given once a month as a subcutaneous injection right below the skin.
+For SJIA, ILARIS is given once a month as a subcutaneous injection right below the skin.

 How can ILARIS help with active SJIA?